john-cd/rust_howto/src/categories/development-tools/other/other.md

 [![cat-development-tools][cat-development-tools-badge]][cat-development-tools]{{hi:Development tools}}
 [![cat-command-line-utilities][cat-command-line-utilities-badge]][cat-command-line-utilities]{{hi:Command line utilities}}

 `bacon` is a background rust code checker.

-It's designed for minimal interaction so that you can just let it run, alongside your editor, and be notified of warnings, errors, or test failures in your Rust code.
+It is designed for minimal interaction so that you can just let it run, alongside your editor, and be notified of warnings, errors, or test failures in your Rust code.

 ## API search {#roogle}